PlanitarInc/grunt-html-cpr/README.md

 `js/main.js` and `vendor/fancy.css`;
 in thier turns,`css/main.css` turn includes `images/logo.png`
 and `vendor/fancy.css` includes `vendor/fancy-spinner.png`.
-Then the contents of `build` directory after an execution of `grun html_cpr` would be:
+Then the contents of `build` directory after an execution of `grun htmlcpr` would be:

 ```sh